The application process

 Terms and conditions

-Top Energy may, at any time, suspend or terminate a scholarship, or require the partial repayment of the scholarship amount if the scholarship recipient does not diligently pursue their programme of study, has violated the University Statue of Conduct, or has failed to comply with any of the terms and conditions on which the scholarship was awarded.
+Top Energy may, at any time, suspend or terminate the Scholarship or require the partial repayment of the scholarship amount if the scholarship recipient does not diligently pursue their programme of study, has violated the University Statue of Conduct, or has failed to comply with any of the terms and conditions on which the scholarship was awarded.

-The scholarship recipients may be required to contribute to Top Energy’s Community Sponsorship programme by participating in functions, prize givings or other events, including educations scholarships.
+The scholarship recipient may be required to contribute to Top Energy’s Community Sponsorship programme by participating in functions, prize givings or other events, including education scholarships.

 Top Energy will endeavour to provide the scholarship recipient (upon their request) with a mentor to assist them through their programme of study.
-Assistance may also be provided at the discretion of Top Energy, by the provision of employment both during the tenure of the scholarship (vacations) and on completion of the Honours degree study (offers of employment).
+Assistance may also be provided at the discretion of Top Energy by the provision of employment both during vacations and on completion of the Honours degree study (offers of employment).